eddy862/MERN-app/README.md

 Full stack applications built with the MERN (MongoDB, Express, React, Node)

 ## 1. Notes App
-An app to help user to create, edit, delete, and organize their notes
+A app focus on basic CRUD operation, user authentication using JWT

 ### Features:
 - Create, edit, and delete notes